-- 1. Follow all rules and regulations published by the Pace University-Lenox Hill Hospital Physician Assistant Program. - 2.
-Fulfill all tenets of policy set forth in this Student Program Policy and Procedure Handbook regarding academic progression. - 3.
+1. Follow all rules and regulations published by the Pace University-Lenox Hill Hospital Physician Assistant Program.

+- 2. Fulfill all tenets of policy set forth in this Student Program Policy and Procedure Handbook regarding academic progression. - 3.
 Maintain a professional demeanor as a physician assistant student, as evidenced by attendance and active participation in all classes, lectures, seminars, and clinical experiences as designated by the Program. - 4.
 Assume responsibility for learning. - 5.
-Satisfactory completion of Program Comprehensive Competency exams, either written, practical or a combination of both. - 6.
+Satisfactory completion of all didactic evaluation tools. (didactic written comprehensive exam, didactic OSCE, comprehensive physical examination, technical skills) - 6.
 Provide proof of satisfactory completion of and certification in BLS/ACLS, infection control, medical terminology, and HIPAA and OSHA regulations. - 7.
 Undergo and submit documentation of a complete physical examination and labs to establish a health database prior to the start of the clinical year.